konomu/konomu.github.io/_posts/2025-03-10-latin-pronunciation-ac.md

 This is a collection of pronunciations of that are most canonically correct according to the principles of the [traditional English pronunciation of Latin](https://en.wikipedia.org/wiki/Traditional_English_pronunciation_of_Latin).
 This pronunciation system survives to this day in the way we say many words derived from Latin.
 For example, "error," "area," "cicada," "martyr," "species," and "genius."

 Words with an asterisk are those whose syllable stress is unclear, usually because has a non-Latin or non-Greek etymology.
+Species epithets will be given in the feminine form by default.

 <div class="collapsible-table">
     <details>